BinaryMuse/fluxxor/site/contents/documentation/store-watch-mixin.md

 Fluxbox.StoreWatchMixin
 =======================

 `Fluxbox.StoreWatchMixin` is a simple React mixin that assists with watching for `"change"` events on one or more stores.
 Normally, you'd need to bind to store change events in `componentWillMount` and unbind them in `componentWillUnmount` to keep from leaking memory.
-Additionally, you'd need to set up handlers to pull data from the stores during the appropriate lifecycle hooks (such as `getInitialState`).
+Additionally, you'd need to set up handlers to pull data from the stores during change events and lifecycle hooks (such as `getInitialState`).

 `StoreWatchMixin` simply requires that you: